 Oneworld Global Business Services

-Cyprus a tax efficient EU Intellectual Property location
+Cyprus a tax efficient EU Intellectual Property Location (Cyprus Ip Box)

 In 2016 Cyprus implemented the new IP Box Regime, complying with EU regulations and OECD BEPS Action 5 rules, whilst still effectively remaining an ideal location to register an IP company.